ROCm/omnitrace/docs/reference/development-guide.rst

 --------------------------------------

 Each CPU thread is assigned two integral identifiers.
-One identifier is simply an atomic increment everytime a new thread is created (called ``internal_value``).
+One identifier is simply an atomic increment every time a new thread is created (called ``internal_value``).
 The other identifier tries to account for the fact that Omnitrace, Perfetto, ROCm, etc. start background threads and for these threads